nescalas/northeast-scala-symposium/README.md

 ## The content

-* **Content**: If it's website content you want to update, the templates for the current year are in [`src/main/scala/philly2016/Templates.scala`](src/main/scala/philly2016/Templates.scala).
+* **Web content**: If it's web site content you want to update, the templates for the current year are in [`src/main/scala/philly2016/Templates.scala`](src/main/scala/philly2016/Templates.scala).

 * **CSS**: If you need to hack on the CSS rules, the current year uses